Robust Frequent Directions with Application in Online Learning: The Proof of Theorem

 The approximation error of rank-$k$ SVD corresponds to the objective of (\ref{prob:thm1}) by taking $\C=\U_k(\bSigma_k)^{1/2}$ and $\delta=0$, which is impossible to be smaller than the minimum.
 It is easy to verify we have ${\hat \C}=\U_k(\bSigma_k)^{1/2}$ and $\hat\delta=0$ if and only of $\rk(\M)\leq k$. \end{proof}

-We also demonstrate the similar result with respect to Frobenius norm in Corollary \ref{cor:froMRA}.
-This analysis includes the global optimality of the problem, while \citet{zhang2014matrix}'s analysis only prove the solution is local optimal.
+Theorem \ref{thm:specMRA} means the choice of $\xi$ in the solution of problem (\ref{prob:RFD}) is not unique, but taking $\xi=\sigma_{k+1}$ minimizes the condition number of $\hat\C\hat\C^\top+{\hat\delta}\I_d$.
+Hence, we use $\xi=\sigma_{k+1}$ in the derivation of RFD.
+We also demonstrate similar result with respect to Frobenius norm in Corollary \ref{cor:froMRA}.
+This analysis includes the global optimality of the problem, while \citet{zhang2014matrix}'s analysis only prove the solution is locally optimal.